giventofly/mybookmarks/README.md

 * go to ./admin and add a bookmark (don't forget to protect from unauthorized access)
 * delete using id to delete an entry
+* change one tag from one name to another (latest update)
+* edit the tags from one item id (latest update)
 * see and filter the list on the ./

 ## TODO